Webhooks

 How Remote Syncs Interact with Webhooks

-Syncs that push files from a webhook path to a remote server will not trigger that Webhook.
+Syncs that push files from a webhook path to a remote server will not trigger that webhook.

-Syncs which pull files from remote servers into the Webhook path will trigger Webhook messages.
+Syncs which pull files from remote servers into the webhook path will trigger webhook messages.

 Remote Mount Activity Does Not Trigger Webhooks